FarzeenZainab/JavaScript/notes.md

 4. new-item name -item-type directory (add new folder)
 5. remove-item name (remove file / folder)
 6. mv filename location-to-move-the-file (move file into a directory)

+### Introduction to NPM (Node package manager)

+It is both a software program and a package repository.

+- npm init (add npm to the project, creates a package.json file that contains all deps)

+#### Installing Lodash

+This library uses commonjs module system that will need a bundler to function properly.
+We will install lodash-es (ES Modules) package